chschnell/wsnic/README.md

 * creates a single, shared virtual [bridge](https://wiki.archlinux.org/title/Network_bridge) and one [TAP device](https://en.wikipedia.org/wiki/TUN/TAP) per WebSocket client
 * supports attaching the bridge to a physical network using NAT masquerading to grant Internet-access to WebSocket guests
 * supports WebSocket Secure (`wss://`) connections with [stunnel](https://www.stunnel.org/)
-* provides DHCP/DNS services to WebSocket guests with [dnsmasq](https://thekelleys.org.uk/dnsmasq/doc.html)
+* provides DHCP, DNS and iperf2 services to WebSocket guests using [dnsmasq](https://thekelleys.org.uk/dnsmasq/doc.html) and [iperf](https://iperf.fr/)
 * sends periodic PINGs to idle WebSocket clients, drops unresponsive clients after timeout
 * written in Python3 with no external Python dependencies
 * see section [How it works](#how-it-works) for more details